Kotlin/kotlin-spec/docs/kotlin.core/expressions.md

 :::{.paste target=grammar-rule-asOperator}
 :::

-A *cast expression* is a binary expression which uses the cast operators `as` or `as?` and has the form `E as/as?
-T`, where $E$ is an expression and $T$ is a type name.
+A *cast expression* is a binary expression employing the cast operators (`as` or `as?`) and receives an expression as the left-hand side operand and a type name as the right-hand side operand.

-An **`as` cast expression** `E as T` is called *a unchecked cast* expression.
-This expression perform a runtime check whether the runtime type of $E$ is a [subtype][Subtyping] of $T$ and throws an exception otherwise.
-If type $T$ is a [runtime-available][Runtime-available types] type without generic parameters, then this exception is thrown immediately when evaluating the cast expression, otherwise it is platform-dependent whether an exception is thrown at this point.
+The form of cast expression employing the `as` operator is called *a unsafe cast* expression This operator perform a runtime check whether runtime type of the expression is a [subtype][Subtyping] of the type given on the right-hand side operand and throws an exception otherwise.
+If the type on the right hand side is a [runtime-available][Runtime-available types] type without generic parameters, then this exception is thrown immediately when evaluating the expression, otherwise it is platform-dependent whether an exception is thrown at this point.

-TODO(We need to sort out undefined/implementation-defined/platform-defined)

-> Note: even if the exception is not thrown when evaluating the cast expression, it is guaranteed to be thrown later when its result is used with any runtime-available type.
+> Even if the exception is not thrown when evaluating the cast expression, it is
+> guaranteed to be thrown later when the value is used with any runtime-available type

-An unchecked cast expression result always has the same type as the type $T$ specified in the expression.
+The unsafe cast expression always has the same type as the type specified in the expression.

-An **`as?` cast expression** `E as?
-T` is called *a checked cast* expression.
-This expression is similar to the unchecked cast expression in that it also does a runtime type check, but does not throw an exception if the types do not match, it returns `null` instead.
+The form of cast expression employing the `as?` operator is called *a checked cast* expression This operator is very similar to the unsafe cast expression, but does not throw an exception, but returns `null` if the types don't match.
-If type $T$ is not a [runtime-available][Runtime-available types] type, then the check is not performed and `null` is never returned, leading to potential runtime errors later in the program execution.
-This situation should be reported as a compile-time warning.
+If the type specified on the right hand side of the expression is not [runtime-available][Runtime-available types], then the check is not performed and `null` is never returned, leading to potential runtime errors later in the program execution.
+This situation should be reported with a compiler warning.

-> Note: if type $T$ is a [runtime-available][Runtime-available types] type **with** generic parameters, type parameters are **not** checked w.r.t. subtyping.
-> This is another porentially erroneous situation, which should be reported as a compile-time warning.

-The checked cast expression type is the [nullable][Nullable types] variant of the type $T$.
+The checked cast expression always has the [nullable][Nullable types] variant of the type specified in the expression.

-> Note: cast expressions may create [smart casts][Smart casts], for further details, refer to the corresponding section.
+An *ascription expression* is a binary expression employing the ascription operator (`:`) and receives an expression as the left-hand side operand and a type name as the right-hand side operand.

+This operator does not perform any actions at runtime and evaluates to the same value as its left hand operand.
+However, it does perform a compile-time check whether the current type of the expression is a [subtype][Subtyping] of the type given on the right-hand side operand and generates a compiler error otherwise.

+The ascription expression always has the same type as the type specified in right-hand side of the expression.

+#### TODO()

+- Smart casts!

 ### Prefix expressions